QingyangKong/knowledge-dump/Specifications/.Net and CSharp/(C#)Extensions.md

 In .Net, it is allowed to create a new class with `Extensions` in the end of existing class to write some custom method.
+This feature allows developer to add more functions to a class without changing original codes.
+It is useful if you want to add more features for convenience when using other projects' codes.
 Sample code:

 ```